-My readings use Vaidik Astrology, or Jyotisha, the ancient astrology grounded in the literature and traditions of ancient India, and ancient Lemuria before that.
+BP Lama Jyotishavidya readings use the fifth Vedanga of Jyotishavidya, the ancient astrology grounded in the literature and traditions of ancient India, and ancient Lemuria before that.

 I am a corn-fed North American midwesterner who married into a Sherpa/Tibetan family from the Sagarmatha * Chomolungma * Mt.
 Everest region of eastern Nepal.
-My astrological reading vocabulary is liberally spiced with Tibetan cultural, religious and philosophical ideas.
+BP Lama Jyotishavidyaastrological reading vocabulary is liberally spiced with Tibetan cultural, religious and philosophical ideas.
 In addition, my Western university diplomas are in academic religious philosophy, ethics, and linguistics.

-The language of divination comes rather naturally to me.
-Note my uttama-Budha in vyaya bhava.
-Divination is an inherently philosophical "love of knowledge" enterprise, to which the Buddhist vocabulary of consciousness is ideally suited.
+The language of divination = [uchcha-Budha] in vyaya bhava.
+Divination is an inherently philosophical love of knowledge enterprise, to which the Buddhist vocabulary of consciousness is ideally suited.

 How can I learn Tibetan Astrology independently?

-As far as I am aware in 2010, Philippe Cornu' s Tibetan Astrology is the only substantial English text (translated from the French) on Tibetan Astrology currently available in North America.
+As of 2010, Philippe Cornu' s Tibetan Astrology is the only substantial English text (translated from the French) on Tibetan Astrology currently available in North America.

 Tibetan astrology includes a great variety of regional practices, but in general it can be estimated to contain roughly about 50% Indian cultural astrology and 50% Chinese cultural astrology.
 It seems that basic competency in Tibetan astrology requires knowledge of both Jyotisha and Chinese systems.

-IMO, it helps tremendously to be able to read classical Tibetan in order to access Tibetan astrology texts.
-If you are deeply interested in Tibetan Astrology it seems necessary to make a substantial language proficiency commitment.
-Also one would benefit from investing time at Men-Tse-Khang Institute for preservation of traditional Tibetan Astrological texts in Dharamshala, India, where the partially restored Tibetan classical libraries are now located.
+The project of understanding the Tibetan divinatory traditions requires modest ability in reading classical Tibetan astrology texts.
+To pursue an interest in Tibetan Astrology, it seems necessary to make a substantial language proficiency commitment.
+Also one would benefit from research investment at Men-Tse-Khang Institute for preservation of traditional Tibetan Astrological texts in Dharamshala, India, where the partially restored Tibetan classical libraries are now located.

-The lamas I know who practice what they call astrology actually rely much more heavily upon intuitive divination than on the application of rational astrological principles.
-This is perfectly fine and gives an accurate and useful reading if the lama is gifted.
+This is perfectly fine and gives an accurate and useful reading if the lama-diviner is gifted.
 Perhaps an exceptionally accurate reading if the lama is exceptionally gifted .

 However, intuition cannot be learned from a book.
-It requires diligent meditative awareness .
-Therefore the meditative consciousness should be firmly in place before the study of any divination system can be reasonably undertaken.
+It requires diligent contemplative awareness .
+Therefore, the meditative consciousness should be firmly in place before the study of any divination system can be reasonably undertaken.

-If you are interested in learning Tibetan astrology, I would recommend first developing minimal linguistic and literary competence in Sanskrit or Chinese.
+One who is interested in learning Tibetan astrology would be recommended to develop minimal linguistic and literary competence in Sanskrit or Chinese language.
 Or, undertake to apprentice directly with a skilled lama.

-The word "lama" is typically an appellation given to teachers and educated practitioners of various cultural arts. bLa-ma means "superior person" and its application is not completely limited to conventionally robed vow-holders.
-As one of my favorite teachers once said, "the most powerful lamas don't even look like lamas".
+The word lama (bLama) is typically an appellation given to teachers and educated practitioners of various cultural arts. bLa-ma means // superior person // and its application is not completely limited to conventionally robed vow-holders.
+As one of my favorite teachers once said, " the most powerful lamas don't even look like lamas" .

-Skillful diviners may be foundin a variety of religious lineages, some of them quite eccentric!
+Skillful diviners may be found in a variety of religious lineages worldwide.
+Some of them are quite eccentric!

 Studying the Jyotisha tradition of Vaidik India is an interesting undertaking in the modern world.